bassamlab/cpm-lab/cpm_lib/matlab_mex_bindings/README.md

 # How to execute these files
 Matlab will not be able to execute your Mex-Files without preparation!

 1. You need to preload all required library files **before** you start Matlab.
 You may notice that libstdc++ is included here as well.
 I will explain that in step 3.
+DO NOT set this variable globally unless you want some of your programs to crash on start.
 (Adapt the folder names depending on your system setup):
 ```bash
 export LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libstdc++.so.6:/home/leon/dev/software/cpm_lib/build/libcpm.so:/usr/local/lib/libfastcdr.so::/usr/local/lib/libfastrtps.so"
 ```